dhis2/training-docs/content/design_for_data_use/lg_categories.md

 You can discuss the fields as you fill them in.
 In particular, make sure to review the data dimension type.
 Leave it as disaggregation but we will come back to attributes in a later session.

-## Exercise 5 - Check the category option combinations via the API
+## Exercise 5 - Check the category option combinations

 ***Perform this exercise in the CUSTOMIZATION system***